MaiFlava1/Study/Note/Pixel Art/Advanced/Pixel art stylization/Selective outline (Sel-out).md

 ### How to use
 ---
 Draw outline and draw internal AA buffer, In this case, internal, contains **outlines** and **sprites**.
+In other words, Drawing internal AA but thinner is maybe correct.

 ### Personal opinion
 ---
 Using Internal AA buffer with only sprites is better when using sprite in magnify pixel situation.
-Sel-out is
+Sel-out